Income Continuation Insurance (ICI)

 or a participating local government employer and who is contributing

 a portion of those earnings to the WRS.
-Most employees must have
+Local employees must have

 six months of service under the WRS before becoming eligible for

 coverage.
-Some elected officials are immediately eligible for participation.
+State employees and some elected officials are immediately eligible for participation.

 You may not be on a leave of absence at the time of enrollment.